 - Remove the turkey breast from the fridge (and remove the net if it is wrapped in a net).

-- Season with olive oil per the recipe below.
+- Brush with oil and season per the recipe below.

 How Long to Cook a Turkey Breast in the Air Fryer